fredericraymond/microbiome-summer-school-2017-metagenomics/README.md

  TreeOfLife-Edges.tsv \
  Taxon-Names.tsv
 ```

 This final argument tells Ray which taxonomy to use.

-* *Genome-to-Taxon.tsv* : makes the link between genome sequences and their taxonomical classification.
-For this tutorial, we use a simplified version for the Genome-to-Taxon.tsv file since the complete version can be several Gb.
+* *Genome-to-Taxon.tsv* : Makes the link between genome sequences and their taxonomical classification.
+For this tutorial, we use a simplified version of the Genome-to-Taxon.tsv file, since the complete version can be several Gb.
 * *TreeOfLife-Edges.tsv* : Allows to reconstitute the taxonomical tree.
 * *Taxon-Names.tsv* : Gives the names of the nodes of the taxonomical tree (the taxa names).